"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Those who reject God and worship the beast will take the cup of God's wrath "in the presence of the holy angels and in the presence of the Lamb."
 The portrayal of Jesus as the Lamb points to His sacrifice of taking the wrath of God upon Himself to pay the price for sin (Revelation 5:6), and to the fact that those who reject the Lamb's atoning sacrifice will face the wrath of God on themselves.

 When the Lord poured out His wrath in the form of fire and brimstone on Sodom and Gomorrah, two angels accompanied Him (Genesis 18-19).
-Similarly, an angel will also bind Satan and cast him into the bottomless pit, so it is probably safe to assume, though it is not specified, that other angels will cast the beast and the false prophet into the lake of fire burning with brimstone, and will do the same later with the devil and all those who reject the Lamb's sacrifice:
+Similarly, an angel will also bind Satan and cast him into the bottomless pit, so it is probably safe to assume, though not specified that other angels will cast the beast and the false prophet into the lake of fire burning with brimstone, and will do the same later with the devil and all those who reject the Lamb's sacrifice:

 Revelation 19:19-21 - And I saw the beast, the kings of the earth, and their armies, gathered together to make war against Him who sat on the horse and against His army.
 Then the beast was captured, and with him the false prophet who worked signs in his presence, by which he deceived those who received the mark of the beast and those who worshiped his image.
 These two were cast alive into the lake of fire burning with brimstone.
 And the rest were killed with the sword which proceeded from the mouth of Him who sat on the horse.
 And all the birds were filled with their flesh.